launchdarkly/react-native-client-sdk/README.md

 ## Supported versions

-This SDK is currently compatible with React Native versions `>=0.64 <0.71`, the minimum iOS deployment target is `10.0`, and the minimum Android SDK version is `21`.
+This SDK is currently compatible with React Native versions >=0.69 <0.71, the minimum iOS deployment target is 11.0, and the minimum Android SDK version is 21.
 Builds are tested with XCode 12.5+.
 Please look at the CircleCI test build to see which combination of React Native and XCode works together.

+For React Native 0.64.x - 0.68.x support, use the latest 6.3.x release.

-For React Native `0.63.x` support, use the latest [`5.1.x` release](https://github.com/launchdarkly/react-native-client-sdk/releases/tag/5.1.1).
+For React Native 0.63.x support, use the latest 5.1.x release.

 ## Getting started